 There are downsides, though.
 For example, there are very few accessories available for the Titan X-2 currently–because it is so new (it was launched in October 2017).
 Plus, it’s only available in 24″ depth.

 If you’re interested, be sure to read my full Titan X-2 Power Rack review for all the juicy details!

 Improvements Made in 2nd Generation

-The welds are not the prettiest things on earth.
-Numerous reviews from distributing website (including some from actual welders) claim these are more than adequate in sustaining the heavy abuse associated with lifting heavy barbells.
+Even with the 2nd gen T-3 racks, the welds are still not the prettiest things on earth.
+However, numerous reviews (including some from actual welders) claim these are more than adequate in sustaining the heavy abuse associated with lifting heavy barbells.

 The first generation of T-3 Power Racks utilized spot welding.
 This reduced the structural integrity of the entire rack and even led to several failures.
 However, Titan learned from their mistake and now utilizes a much stronger circumferential weld technique.

 Pin & Pipe Safeties